tsamaya/aws-lambda-whereis/README.md

 ### AWS - Credentials
 [Watch the video on setting up credentials](https://www.youtube.com/watch?v=KngM5bfpttA)

-or look at serverles documentatoon about [credentials](https://serverless.com/framework/docs/providers/aws/guide/credentials/)
+or look at serverless documentation about [credentials](https://serverless.com/framework/docs/providers/aws/guide/credentials/)

 Adding a profile on the AWS config